Student Expectations

 2. All homeroom class and homework assignments that are missed during G&T instruction must be completed.
 It is the student's responsibility to obtain the assignments from their teachers.
 The student must make time to speak to their teachers about what was missed and what needs to be made up.
 Assignments need to be made up in a time frame given by their teachers.

-4. Students must maintain appropriate behaviors in their home school, homeroom class, gifted class, and on the school bus.
-Students must be respectful to their teachers and their classmates.
-If a child in the program is involved in a school incident and receives disciplinary action as a result of the incident or investigation, the student will serve a suspension period from the gifted class.
-Ms. DeWitt will check in with the homeroom teacher and principal to see if improvements in behavior have been made before the next scheduled gifted class.
-If improvements were made, the student will return to the gifted classes.
-If there are no improvements made, the student shall continue to pause from attending the gifted class until they make such improvements.
-This is necessary to give the student time to concentrate and improve on their conduct in the homeroom class as well as the school.
+6. If the student in the gifted program is involved in a school incident and receives disciplinary action from the principal/teacher as a result of the incident or investigation, the student will serve a suspension period of four (4) weeks or two (2) gifted classes.
+Ms. DeWitt will check in with the homeroom teacher and principal to see if improvements in behavior/conduct/attitude have been made before the next subsequent scheduled gifted class.
+If improvements are made, the student will return to the next scheduled gifted class after the suspension period has ended.
+If there are no improvements made, the student shall continue to pause from attending the gifted class for a time period at Ms. DeWitt's discretion, until they make such improvements.

 Classroom Expectations